cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 When acquiring KMS-encrypted volumes, the platform attempts to access a snapshot of the volume using its IAM permissions.
 If access fails, the platform generates a temporary key to re-encrypt the snapshot and create a new volume for processing.
 The exact steps depend on your KMS key policy and IAM role permissions.
 Errors will be displayed if the necessary permissions are missing.
 For more information, refer to the [AWS documentation on ReEncryption](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html).

-### Using Cado Host to Bypass KMS
+### Using / Forensic Acquisition and Investigation Host to Bypass KMS

-If you cannot obtain a full disk capture, you can bypass KMS encryption by using Cado Host:
+If you cannot obtain a full disk capture, you can bypass KMS encryption by using / Forensic Acquisition and Investigation Host:

 - If SSM is enabled on the system, choose "Use Alternate Triage Acquisition" when acquiring the system.
-- Alternatively, connect via SSH or RDP and collect forensic artifacts by selecting "Import > Cado Host."
+- Alternatively, connect via SSH or RDP and collect forensic artifacts by selecting "Import > / Forensic Acquisition and Investigation Host."

 ### Creating an Unencrypted Volume to Bypass KMS